malakm2002/Closed_AI/README.md

 Evaluate the performance of the final model on the test set.
 Interpret the results and analyze the model's ability to distinguish between signal and background processes.

-### Deployment

-Once satisfied with the model's performance, deploy the model in a production environment to classify new data.

 ## Downloading the necessary modules in Jupyter Notebook - Visual Studio Code